boardgameio/boardgame.io/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

+## Pull Requests

+We use GitHub pull requests for external contributions.
+Code must be well-tested.

+## Issue tracker

+Please use the Issue Tracker to discuss potential improvements you want to make before sending a Pull Request.
+It's probably a good idea to hold off on features before v1.0 is released.

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License